wlsf82/protractor-helper/README.md

 ### `waitForElementVisibility`

 This method waits for an element to be visible in the page.
-Being displayed means not only that the element is present in the DOM, but also that is has a height and width that is greater than 0.
+Being visible means not only that the element is present in the DOM, but also that it has a height and width that is greater than 0.
 [Example](docs/EXAMPLES.md#waitforelementvisibility)

 ### `waitForElementNotToBeVisible`

 This method is the opposite of the previous one, so, it waits for an element not to be visible in the page.
-By saying not being displayed means that the element may be in the DOM, but not visible.
+By saying not being visible means that the element may be in the DOM, but not displayed.
 [Example](docs/EXAMPLES.md#waitforelementnottobevisible)

 ### `clickWhenClickable`

-This method is used to click in an element only as soon as it is in a clickable state.
+This method is used to click in an element as soon as it is in a clickable state.
 This means that the element is visible and enabled for clicking.
 [Example](docs/EXAMPLES.md#clickwhenclickable)

 ### `fillFieldWithTextWhenVisible`